edunseng/react-personal-portfolio/README.md

 ## Personal Portfolio

 The `personal-portfolio` directory houses my personal portfolio website, designed to display my work, skills, and professional journey.
 It's built with React and demonstrates my ability to create responsive and interactive user interfaces.
-My React-based personal portfolio showcases my development projects and skills, featuring a serverless contact form powered by Google Cloud Functions.
-It's a living document of my professional journey, reflecting continuous growth and learning in software development.
-Hosted on GitHub Pages for easy access and updates.

 To view the portfolio, visit: [edunseng.github.io/personal-portfolio](https://edunseng.github.io/personal-portfolio)